We cannot eradicate hate, but we can eradicate stereotypes by doing our own part in society.

 When are you going back to your country?

-Do you guys have TVs and phones in your country?
+Do you guys have TVs and cell phones in your country?

 Who taught you how to speak English?

 You have an accent—where are you from?
-(Still not sure how to answer this question, because I still get it today, even now going on 20 years of living in the States.
-I'm from Lagos, Nigeria, but am now a US citizen.
+(Still not sure how to answer this question, because I still get it today, even now going on 22 years of living in the States.
+I'm from Lagos, Nigeria, but I am now a US citizen.
 I'm from Atlanta.
 I lived in the UK.
 Pretty long answer.
 Not sure really how to answer it in a short form, as any answer is never good enough.
 There always seems to be multiple follow-up questions, regardless of how well I believe I had answered the question.
 If I were to count, I've probably answered this question a million times since I left Nigeria in 1993.)
 And by the way, everyone has an accent, anyway!

 You don't act or look like a Nigerian.
 Are you sure you're not from Jamaica or Barbados?